-I got an email from a reader who explained that she is going through a divorce, and that the divorce was HER decision.
-She asked me if I could give her some advice for a woman in her situation.
+Below is an email from a reader who explained that she is going through a divorce, and that the divorce was HER decision.
+She asked me if I could give her some advice for when a woman decides to leave.
 In other words, how does one deal with the immense guilt of leaving your husband, when HE didn’t want the divorce? (or didn’t know it was coming.)

 “I feel like most things I read are about a women who feels like a victim in the beginning, and who comes out stronger eventually,” she wrote.